Authorize your doctor to share medical information: HIPAA Authorization Form

 -

-What is included in a HIPAA Authorization form?
+What is included in a HIPAA Authorization Form?

-- The name of the person or entity allowed to disclose medical information
+- The name of the person or entity allowed to disclose medical information.

-- The name of the person or medical group who may receive the information
+- The name of the person or medical group who may receive the information.

-- A specific description of the information to be (or not to be) shared
+- A specific description of the information to be (or not to be) shared.

-- The dates the authorization is valid
+- The period during which the authorization is valid.

-- Statements about the patient's right to revoke the authorization
+- Statements about the patient's right to revoke the authorization.

-- Signatures and date of signing
+- Signatures and the date of signing.

-More detailed information can also be included such as specific names of those allowed to receive medical information and exact details on what can be disclosed.
+More detailed information can also be included, such as specific names of those allowed to receive medical information and exact details on what can be disclosed.

 -